 The Easter processions are called an "estación de penitencia."
 The procession starts from their home parish church and goes to the Barcelona cathedral and back.
 Sometimes the processions are also called "pasos" because the beautifully decorated and adorned Easter floats themselves are also called "pasos" and a "Hermandad de Penitencia" can organise various processions, but with different paso floats.

-The paso floats havelarge wooden effigies of Christ either carrying the cross or on the cross.
+The paso floats have large wooden effigies of Christ either carrying the cross or on the cross.
 The sculptures can also be the Virgin Mary, or other saints or biblical figures or scenes.
 The Pasos are carried by 30-50 porters called "costaleros," who carry the paso like a litter.
 The floats are very heavy and so breaks have to be taken after a few minutes.
 The leader of the bearers are the "capataz" who determine the "chicotá," which is the pause between a paso being lifted and set down again.
 The floats are carried along the procession route to the cathedral for the station of penitance at the Cathedral and then they return to their parish church.

 The signal to lift or set down the paso is given by the "llamador" (crier) who knocks on the front of the float.
 There are various robes for brotherhood members.
 The "nazareños" wear penitential robes called a "nazareño" which have very tall pointed hats called “capirotes."
 "Nazareños"often carry candles called "cirios."
 The "costaleros" don't wear the pointy “capirotes,” but often are often fully masked.
 The penitents carry crosses and wear robes with hoods too, but not the pointed hoods.

-Boys carry the "palmónes" which are the tall palm stalks - and the girls carry the "palmas," which are smaller and shorter stems with intricately woven crosses.
-All of the childrens' palm leaves have small bags of sweets or toys on the palms tied to them, and are often decorated with Catalan senyera ribbons.
-If you visit the Feria de Ramos markets in Barcelona outside Barcelona Cathedral, or on la Rambla de Catalunya or by the Sagrada Familia, where palmónes and palmas are sold on the days leading up to Palm Sunday, you can find many different sizes and variations on display.
-One of the traditions of Easter in Spain is that the Godmother of the children is responsible for making or getting the palm leaves for her Godchildren.
-In the old days this probably meant weaving them by hand, but nowadays most Godmothers buy them at the Feria de Ramos or at the supermarket.
-Another tradition for the children on Palm Sunday is that children should be wearing a new item of clothing.
+Boys carry the "palmónes" which are the tall palm stalks - and the girls carry the "palmas," which are smaller and with shorter stems and intricately woven crosses.
+The childrens' palm leaves often have small bags of sweets or toys on the palms tied to them, and are often decorated with Catalan "senyera" flag ribbons.
+Visit the Feria de Ramos markets in Barcelona outside Barcelona Cathedral, on the street Rambla de Catalunya or by the Sagrada Familia church, to find palmónes and palmas for sale on the days leading up to Palm Sunday.
+You can also buy them at most supermarkets.
+An Easter tradition in Spain is that Godmothers are responsible for making or getting the palm leaves for their Godchildren.
+In the old days this meant weaving palm leaves them by hand, but nowadays most Godmothers buy them ready made at the Feria de Ramos markets, or at the supermarket.
+Another tradition on Palm Sunday in Spain is that children should wear a new item of clothing.
 The saying goes "Domingo de Ramos - al que no estrena se le caen las manos!!" which means "Palm Sunday - if you don't wear something new you hands will drop off!"